Burlington, Colorado: Government

 Burlington is a home rule municipality.

 Education

 Burlington Public Schools are part of the Burlington Public School District RE-6J.
 The district has one elementary school, one middle school and one high school.
 Burlington also has several private schools.

 Burlington Elementary School, Burlington Middle School and Burlington High School are located in Burlington.

+Morgan Community College operates a regional center in Burlington, providing higher education services to Burlington and the nearby communities of Cheyenne Wells, Idalia, Joes, Seibert and Stratton.

 Media

 Print

 Burlington has a weekly newspaper, The Burlington Record.
 A run of 3 years, 1910–1912, of the Kit Carson County Record is archived in the Colorado Historic Newspapers Collection.

 Radio

 The following radio stations are licensed to Burlington: